-Decarbonisation - New energy efficiency and environmental regulations.
+b.- Decarbonisation - New energy efficiency and environmental regulations.

 Developed within the framework of the International Maritime Organization's (IMO) initial Strategy on the Reduction of Greenhouse Gas Emissions from Ships, agreed upon in 2018, these technical and operational regulations mandate ships to enhance their energy efficiency in the short term, thereby facilitating a reduction in their greenhouse gas emissions.
-These regulations were officially implemented on 1 November 2022 as amendments to Annex VI of the International Convention for the Prevention of Pollution from Ships (MARPOL).
+These new regulations were officially implemented on 1 November 2022 as amendments to Annex VI of the International Convention for the Prevention of Pollution from Ships (MARPOL).

-From 1 January 2023, it became obligatory for all ships to calculate their Existing Ships Energy Efficiency Index (EEXI) to assess their energy efficiency and to commence the collection of data for the reporting of their annual operational Carbon Intensity Indicator (CII) along with their CII classification.
+From 1 January 2023, it also became obligatory for all ships to calculate their Energy Efficiency Existing Ship Index (EEXI) to assess their energy efficiency and to commence the collection of data for the reporting of their annual operational Carbon Intensity Indicator (CII) along with their CII classification.